 Business Entity and Insurance

-If you have room in the budget, forming a business entity and buying liability insurance is a smart move.
+If you have room in the budget, forming a business entity and buying liability insurance is a smart move when starting an Internet business in California.
 As with an offline business, online efforts face risks and financial issues.
 By taking these two steps, you can protect your assets from the risks and liabilities associated with the company if it fails or runs into legal problems.
 We are talking about the ability to sleep comfortably at night.

 Are you having a website built?
 Using a written contract is critical.
 Not only will it contain the terms of the agreement between you and the designer, but it must contain intellectual property provisions.
 Under copyright law, for example, copyright is automatically assigned to your designer.
 The designer must then transfer the copyright to you in writing or you don’t own the design.
 As you can imagine, failure to take this step leads to a host of problems down the road.